Some Tips for Buying Land to Build a New Home

 Check with local authorities, including city, county, and state, to determine zoning ordinances.
 Find out whether you can build the type of home you want before you commit to buying the land.
 For example, a community within 20 minutes of Sacramento city limits doesn't permit construction of any structure on parcels smaller than 20 acres.

 Ask about future zoning, whether there are plans to put in shopping centers or airports, or to change nearby land uses that could also devalue your land.

 Smells and Sounds

 Realize that you might be trading exhaust fumes from city buses for the lovely odors produced by pig farms.
 Some farm animals such as geese and donkeys produce squawks and brays that travel for miles.
 Horses along country roads drop steaming piles of waste.
 It's not like anybody carries along a plastic bag and picks up after their horses.

 Obtain a natural hazard disclosure and look for soil problems.
-Some parts of El Dorado County near the Sierra, for example, have naturally occurring asbestos in the rocks and soil.
 A disclosure will tell you if the land is a protected habitat, which would prohibit building.
 Is the area a known fire hazard?
 Is the fire department supported solely by volunteers?
-Many owners in the country maintain private ponds for fire emergencies.
+Many homeowners in the country maintain private ponds for fire emergencies.

-If access to your land is provided by driving across an adjoining parcel, you should obtain an easement and make sure it is recorded.
-Find out who maintains the roads and what your pro rata share might cost for upkeep.
 What rights do neighbors have to cross your land?
 Are the boundaries clearly marked?
-Obtain title insurance, which will disclose easements and restrictive covenants or conditions.
-You might want to order a survey of the land.
+Obtain title insurance.
+This will disclose easements and restrictive covenants or conditions.
+You might want to order a survey of the land as well.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.